striweb/Media-Monitoring-tool/README.md

 ## 👤 Author

-Developed by Simeon Bakalov
+Developed by **Simeon Bakalov**
-For inquiries or contributions, please contact: bakalov@striweb.com
+For inquiries or contributions, please contact: 📧 bakalov@striweb.com